 Businesses are practically tripping over themselves to expand into Myanmar as the nation opens up to foreign investors.

 Economists predict Myanmar’s foreign direct investment will increase by 70%, jumping by US$7 billion over the previous year.
 The figure would be the largest amount of inward FDI Myanmar ever received since the country’s liberalization in 2011.

-Myanmar approved roughly US$9.4 billion worth of investment projects in 2016 – substantially more than the US$8.1 billion approved in 2015.
+Myanmar approved roughly US$9.4 billion worth of investment projects back in 2016 – substantially more than the US$8.1 billion approved in 2015.

-Myanmar’s transport and telecommunications sector are the most popular, bringing over 30% of Myanmar’s total FDI by themselves.
+Myanmar’s transport and telecommunications sectors are now the most popular, luring over 30% of Myanmar’s total FDI by themselves.

-U Aung Naing Oo, director general of the Investment and Companies Administration, said U.S. and European businesses transfer money through their subsidiaries based in Singapore.
+U Aung Naing Oo, director general of the Investment and Companies Administration, said American and European firms transfer money through their subsidiaries based in Singapore.

 Skip the Next Western Recession